drreynolds/smuhpc-workshop/source/session_7.rst

    50
    25

+Here the first "50" corresponds to ``nx``, the second "50" corresponds to ``ny``, and the "25" corresponds to the total number of solutions that have been output (i.e. the final value for ``noutput``).

-Hence we only need to read three numbers in a single column and store them appropriately.
-The relevant Matlab code is in the file ``load_info.m``, and relies on the built-in function ``load``:
+Due to this file's simple structure, we we only need to read three numbers in a single column and store them appropriately.
+The relevant Matlab code is in the file ``load_info.m``, and relies on the built-in Matlab function ``load``:

 .. index::
    pair: load_info(); Matlab